-Mr. W. B. Ferguson writes from Edinburgh that while walking down Princes Street about 8'25 P.M. he saw a most brilliant meteor which appeared to fall almost vertically and burst with great brilliance apparently just behind the castle.
+Mr. W. B. Ferguson writes from Edinburgh that while walking down Princes Street about 5'25 p.M. he saw a most brilliant meteor which appeared to fall almost vertically and burst with great brilliance apparently just behind the castle.
 Its direction from where he observed it was 10° west of south.

-Mr. C. H. Dance, writing from Manor House, Ardwick, Manchester, gives the time as Sh.
+Mr. C. H. Dance, writing from Mauor House, Ardwick, Manchester, gives the time as Sh.
 25m.
 P.M.
 Greenwich mean time.
 The meteor, he states, appeared to come from the constellation Cassiopeia, and after travelling in a direction a little to the west of north, finally burst behind a cloud about thirty degrees above the horizon.
-The apparent size of the meteor was considerably greater than that of Mars during the late opposition, and the light which it emitted was intensely bright and of a bluish-green having a decidedly red impression on the retina.
-The colour, leaving a decidedly red impression on the retina.
+The apparent size of the meteor was considerably greater than that of Mars during the late opposition, and the light which it emitted was intensely bright and of a bluish-green colour, leaving a decidedly red impression on the retina.
 The period of visibility would be about five seconds, and the sparks in the train were also visible for some seconds.